akhilesh-w/logseq/pages/B___Atomic Habits.md

 	- But when we repeat 1 percent errors, day after day, by replicating poor decisions, duplicating tiny mistakes, and rationalizing little excuses, our small choices compound into toxic results.
 - Favorite highlights
 - Success is the product of daily habits - not once-in-lifetime transformation.
 - Your outcomes are a lagging measure of your habits.
 Your net worth is a lagging measure of your financial habits.
 Your weight is a lagging measure of your eating habits.
 Your knowledge is a lagging measure of your learning habits.
 Your cluster is a lagging measure of your cleaning habits.
-You get what you repeat
+You get what you repeat.
+- Time magnifies the margin between success and failure.
+It will multiply whatever you feed it.
+Good habits make time your ally.
+Bad habits make time your enemy.
+- If you find